broilo/Summaries/Hands-on_ML/chap4/README.md

         * The more parameters a model has, the more dimensions this space has, and harder the search is.

 ## Batch Gradient Descent

+> To implement Gradient Descent, you need to compute the gradient of the cost function with regards to each model parameter.

+* You need to calculate how much the cost function will change if you change the model parameter just a little bit.
+    - This is called partial derivative.
+* Notice that the Gradient vector of the cost function involves calculations over the full training set, at each Gradient Descent step.
+    - This is why the algorithm is called Batch Gradient Descent
+    - It uses the whole batch of training data at every step.
+        * As a result, it's terribly slow on very large training sets.

+# Keywords